-- Upstream channel bonding: The CM fragments packets and distributes packet fragments to time slots allocated by the CMTS to the service flow.
-Each packet fragment carries the fragment sequence number (SN).
-On receiving the packet fragments, the CMTS re-sequences packet fragments based on fragment SNs. - Downstream channel bonding: The CMTS distributes packets to multiple channels.
+- > Upstream channel binding: The CM fragments packets and distributes packet fragments to timeslots allocated by the CMTS to the service flow.
+Each packet fragment carries the fragment SN.
+On receiving the packet fragments, the CMTS re-sequences packet fragments based on fragment SNs. - Downstream channel binding: The CMTS distributes packets to multiple channels.
 Generally, the DOCSIS MAC header of the downstream channel contains the packet SN.
 On receiving packets, the CMTS resequences packets based on packet SNs.

-Channel bonding can be classified into static and dynamic bonding.
-In static bonding, the CMTS selects a channel set for a CM based on constraints of related fields in the CM registration request.
+Channel binding can be classified into static and dynamic binding.
+In static binding, the CMTS selects a channel set for a CM based on constraints of related fields in the CM registration request.
 In dynamic binding, the CMTS selects a channel set based on certain rules when these constraint fields are unavailable.

-- > The following static bonding modes are available: - Specifying using the configuration file: The CM configuration file specifies the channel (TLV 43.9 CM Attribute Masks) used by the CM.
+- The following static binding modes are available: - Specifying using the configuration file: The CM configuration file specifies the channel (TLV 43.9 CM Attribute Masks) used by the CM.
 This mode is used when the CM channels must be fixed. - Receive Channel Configuration (RCC) template: By matching the RCP ID carried in the CM registration message, the CM can use channels configured in the RCC template.
-This mode is applicable to downstream channels of DOCSIS3.0 CMs.
+This mode is applicable to downstream channels of DOCSIS3.0 CMs. - Restricted load balancing group: It can be used to restrict the binding channels of CMs.
+CMs can only go online using the specified upstream or downstream channel set. - Static binding group: CM service flows select binding groups and use channel in the binding group by matching the service flow mask in the CM configuration file with the pre-allocated mask in the static binding group. - Dynamic channel binding mode: